WGLab/DeepMod/README.md

 Please refer to [Usage](https://github.com/WGLab/DeepMod/blob/master/docs/Usage.md) for how to use DeepMod.

-## Examples and reproductibity of our analysis.
+## Examples and Reproducibility of our analysis.

 ## Revision History